waynodiablo/Oystercard/pills/levels_of_stubbing.md

 end
 ```

 And test of complete_order will have the side effect of sending an SMS.

+## Stub the Class

 The simplest way to avoid this is to stub out like so:

 ```ruby
 describe Takeaway